BOLD-100: BOLD-100 derivatives

 BOLD-100 is sodium trans-[tetrachlorobis (1H-indazole) ruthenate(III)] with cesium as an intermediate salt form.
-BOLD-100 was developed from the closely related ruthenium molecule KP1339 (also known as IT-139 or NKP-1339) which is also sodium trans-[tetrachlorobis (1H-indazole) ruthenate(III)], but has different manufacturing methods and purity profiles.
+BOLD-100 was developed from KP1339 (also known as IT-139 or NKP-1339) which is also sodium trans-[tetrachlorobis (1H-indazole) ruthenate(III)], but has different manufacturing methods and purity profiles.
 The names are often used interchangeably.

-The precursor molecule to BOLD-100 is KP1019, which is the indazole salt equivalent.
+The precursor to BOLD-100 is KP1019, which is the indazole salt equivalent.
 KP1019 previously entered Phase 1 clinical trials but development was halted due to low solubility in water, leading to the development of KP1339 and BOLD-100 which are readily soluble in water.
 KP1019 and KP1339 were invented by Dr. Keppler at the University of Vienna.

 Synthesis

 Synthesis of BOLD-100 is accomplished by treating RuCl3 with an excess of 1H-indazole in a concentrated aqueous HCl solution.
 The resulting indazolium salt is treated with CsCl, and a salt exchange is performed that converts the cesium salt to the final sodium salt.
 The drug product is prepared as a lyophilized powder for parenteral administration.